-- 3.78 The application site is located within the policing ward of Holborn and Covent Garden within which the Metropolitan Police have confirmed experiences a high crime rate in comparison to other areas of the capital.
-This is due in part to the large number of tourists and students within the locality.
-Opportunistic thieves operate in the area look to commit theft of mobile phones, purses, wallets, etc. in particular.
-As such, the proposals would involve the siting of the hub structure in a high risk crime location. - 3.79 It's important to note that Metropolitan Police crime figures for the last 12 months for this particular policing ward (Holborn and Covent Garden) indicate that theft (from person or otherwise) accounts for over 52% of recorded crime, while ASB and drug related reports of crime account for a further 16%. - 3.80 While the commercial and business units at ground floor are considered to provide good natural surveillance during opening hours, this will diminish overnight and during the hours of darkness when the potential to attract a more anti-social element within the later hours of the day and into the night increases.
+- 3.82 The application site is located opposite to Camden Market, a popular venue for Camden's famous day time markets and night-time economy.
+Due to the venue being located in such close proximity to Camden Market and a principal entrance to Stables Market in particular, a large number of people are in this area which the Metropolitan Police have confirmed often attracts opportunists looking to commit theft of mobile phones, purses, wallets, etc. This is also an active area for drug dealing.
+As such, the proposals would involve the siting of the hub structure in a high risk crime location. - 3.83 It's important to note that Metropolitan Police crime figures for the last 12 months for this particular policing ward (Camden Town) indicate that theft (from person or otherwise) accounts for over 38% of recorded crime, while ASB and drug related reports of crime account for a further 20%. - 3.84 While the commercial and business units at ground floor on Chalk Farm Road are considered to provide good natural surveillance during opening hours, this will diminish overnight and during the hours of darkness when the potential to attract a more anti-social element within the later hours of the day and into the night increases.
 Metropolitan Police intelligence reports in the area confirm drug dealing activity and it is considered that the provision of free calls, Wi-Fi and charging facilities provided by the proposed hub unit would benefit the local drug trade, so increasing opportunities for criminal activity.